john-science/mazelib/README.md

 ## The Algorithms

-There are many algorithms for generating and solving mazes.
-This library covers all the major ones, and then some.
-And most of these implementations have optional parameters to provide more flexibility.
+The heart of this library is the huge collection of algorithms available to create and solve mazes.
+The better you understand these, the more you can do with this library.

 #### [Maze-Generating Algorithms](docs/MAZE_GEN_ALGOS.md)